sitBLR-Workshop/Q1-2026/exercises/ex3/README-AIL.md

 1. Click the refresh icon in the top right to refresh the view.
 <br>![](/exercises/ex3/images/ail03-17.png)

-2. Check if the status of the optimization has change to running - indicating that the optimization process has started.
+2. Check if the status of the optimization has changed to running - indicating that the optimization process has started.
 <br>![](/exercises/ex3/images/ail03-18.png)

 3. Periodically refresh until the optimization status has changed to `Completed`.
 <br>![](/exercises/ex3/images/ail03-19.png)

 4. You can now find the finished optimization and your results in the `Optimization` view.
 Open the `Optimization` view from the side menu.
-Find your optimization and click on it o view the results.
+Find your optimization and click on it to view the results.
 <br>![](/exercises/ex3/images/ail03-20.png)

 5. In the optimization detail view you can now see the results of the optimization.
 Check the baseline score of the original prompt and the scores of the optimized prompts.